omicscodeathon/brainroute/README.md

 Our evaluation demonstrated strong predictive performance across multiple models for BBB permeability classification.
 The K-Nearest Neighbors (KNN) model achieved the highest performance with an F1-score of 0.92, while other approaches such as Random Forests and Neural Networks also showed reliable accuracy and robustness.

-Beyond predictive modeling, we successfully developed and deployed NeuroGate as an interactive web platform.
+Beyond predictive modeling, we successfully developed and deployed BrainRoute as an interactive web platform.
 The system integrates with external resources including the Hugging Face inference API (for large language model–driven insights), ChEMBL (for bioactivity data), and the PubMed API (for literature retrieval).
 The interface, built in Streamlit and deployed via Hugging Face Spaces, enables researchers to evaluate molecules, explore predictions, and interact with contextual LLM-powered explanations in a user-friendly environment.

 ## Reproducibility

-The workflow implemented in NeuroGate is fully reproducible.
+The workflow implemented in BrainRoute is fully reproducible.
 Users can follow the steps outlined below to clone the repository, install dependencies, and run the provided scripts and notebooks to recreate the modeling pipeline or extend it with new datasets and features.
 The platform has been designed for transparency and modularity, making it easy for researchers to build upon and adapt for their own projects.
 We also plan to continue improving the platform by refining models, expanding datasets, and enhancing the interactive interface.

 Please install all requirements based on your machine with the instructions mentioned above.